kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 there is no clear way to determine how a service should be accessed.

-Conflict resolution policy: **If any properties have conflicting values that can not simply be merged, a `ServiceExportConflict` condition will be set on all `ServiceExport`s for the conflicted service with a description of the conflict.
+Conflict resolution policy: **If any properties have conflicting values that can not simply be merged, the conflict will be resolved by assigning precedence based on each `ServiceExport`'s `creationTimestamp`, from oldest to newest.
+A `ServiceExportConflict` condition will be set on the `ServiceExport`s for the conflicted service with a description of the conflict.
-The conflict will be resolved by assigning precedence based on each `ServiceExport`'s `creationTimestamp`, from oldest to newest.**
+It is recommended to set the `ServiceExportConflict` condition on all the constituent `ServiceExport`s to provide maximum visibility to the user, however, if this is not feasible for an implementation, at a minimum it should be set on the constituent `ServiceExport`s that introduced the conflict.**

 #### Service Port